 For instance, an SLA target might be that the IT service desk is supposed to resolve requests within four hours.
 But, if you’re waiting on more information from the customer, how much time is this consuming.

 Duration reports can help ITSM professionals respond to the needs of their customers relative the service agreements in place and whether these need to be adjusted or tweaked to better serve the customer’s needs (and to better meet their expectations).
 The same goes for your suppliers.
-Using the duration distribution report, you will become more aware of how you’re working together with your suppliers.
+Using the duration report, you will become more aware of how you’re working together with your suppliers.

 Your ITSM tool’s out-of-the-box duration reports can be a powerful instrument in helping to improve your IT support processes, but much more can also be done with them.
 With additional valuable data available that can be of interest when inspecting your processes – with each change being made to an incident ticket creating a “snapshot” stored within your ITSM tool.

-Using duration reports to manage service level agreements
+Managing service level agreements

 If you’ve SLAs with your customers, your customers expect you to uphold them.
 With this first duration report (see below), you can see how long it takes before a customer’s request has its status changed for the first time.
 You can see the maximum duration times of requests per percentile.
 With this percentile, you can verify that you’re responding within the required time according to the SLA.
 For example, you can check that 90 percent of your customer’s requests have a response within X time.